LoganJFisher/TeXSend/README.md

   * Change equation numeration to maintain a count throughout emails in a chain, keeping track even when minimized.
   * Add descriptive comments to the userscript to accomodate code reviews and user edits.
 * :thought_balloon: Pipe Dreams:
-  * These will most likely not be pursued, barring a contributor deciding to take the initiative on their own:
+  * These will most likely not be pursued, barring a contributor volunteering to put forth the massive effort involved.
     * Support for other popular email services (e.g. Outlook, Yahoo Mail, ProtonMail, AOL Mail, etc.).
+      * Request for Outlook at first priority
       * This project would then be renamed "LaTeX for Email".
     * Incorporate [LaTeX.js](https://latex.js.org/).
       * This was briefly toyed with, but only partial support with lots of issues was achieved.
-        * It seems the ideal would be to still use KaTeX for math environments due to superior handling there, but LaTeX.js for general document formatting.
+        * It seems the ideal would be to still use KaTeX for math environments, and TikZJax for TikZ envionrments, but LaTeX.js would be useful for general document formatting.
 </details>

 ---